 Much, much later I learned that phonics was essential in beginning reading, so I got over my phonics phobia.
 And I learned an important lesson.
 Even if an activity focuses on an essential skill, this does not mean that just any activity with that focus will work.
 The details matter.

-I’ve had reason to reflect on this early lesson many times recently, as I’ve spoken to various audiences about our National Tutoring Corps plan.
+I’ve had reason to reflect on this early lesson many times recently, as I’ve spoken to various audiences about our National Tutoring Corps plan (see the website at www.proventutoring.org).
 Often, people will ask why it is important to use specific proven programs.
 Why not figure out the characteristics of proven programs, and encourage tutors to use those consensus strategies?

 The answer is that because the details matter, tutoring according to agreed-upon practices is not going to be as effective as specific proven programs, on average.
 Mrs. Adelson had a correct understanding of the importance of phonics in beginning reading, but in the classroom, where the paste hits the page, her phonics strategy was awful.
 In tutoring, we might come to agreement about factors such as group size, qualifications of tutors, amount of PD, and so on, but dozens of details also have to be right.
 An effective tutoring program has to get right crucial features, such as the nature and quality of tutor training and coaching, student materials and software, instructional strategies, feedback and correction strategies when students make errors, frequency and nature of assessments, means of motivating and recognizing student progress, means of handling student absences, links between tutors and teachers and between tutors and parents, and much more.
 Getting any of these strategies wrong could greatly diminish the effectiveness of tutoring.